edogariu/nice-diffusion/README.md

 # Sampling
 Command line interface with diff_sample.py is done by creating variables for the sampling and model arguments.
 For each pre-trained model, I linked a download of the state_dict, a recommended $SAMPLE_ARGS, and the correct $MODEL_ARGS.
 Changing the $MODEL_ARGS will break stuff.
-Here is a list of changes you can make to the $SAMPLE_ARGS to fit it to your uses:
+Here is a list of changes to the arguments in $SAMPLE_ARGS that you can make to fit it to your uses:
   - **_--batch_size (INT)_**: replace (INT) with number of images to make each batch
   - **_--num_samples (INT)_**: replace (INT) with number of batches to generate. total number of samples made will be batch_size * num_samples
   - **_--rescaled_num_steps (INT)_**: replace (INT) with number of steps you want each denoising process to take